bolt3x/Krylov/README.md

 # Krylov
 ## by Valerio Fassi
-### Krylov is a header only library inspired from Eigen.
+### Krylov is a header only library inspired by Eigen.

 ## How to use